edwardsnjd/adventOfCode2024/README.md

 └── README.md
 ```

-Each day's directory contains the example and puzzle input, as `example.txt` and `input.txt` respectively, and an executable script for each part, `part1` and `part2` respectively:
+Each day's directory contains the example input(s), as `example.txt` etc., and an executable script for each part, `part1` and `part2` respectively:

 ```
 ├── day../